jorgeglezlopez/spark-arff-data-source/README.md

     |-- features: vector (nullable = true)
 ```

 Each field represents a column in the DataFrame, with its own name, type and metadata.
 In order to store the information of the attributes of each field in the metadata, it uses the **ExtendedAttributeGroup** which is strongly based on the original **AttributeGroup** from the Spark source code.
-This class allows to create metadata from the information stored in a sequence of Attribute classes, and viceversa.
+This class allows to create metadata from the information stored in a sequence of Attribute classes, and vice-versa.

 ## ExtendedAttributeGroup
 The **ExtendedAttributeGroup** is based on the [**AttributeGroup**](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.ml.attribute.AttributeGroup), but has been modified in order to incorporate the **StringAttribute** and the **DateAttribute**.
 The **ExtendedAttributeGroup** has a sequence of **Attributes** (NumericAttribute, NominalAttribute, and BinaryAttribute) and a sequence of **ExtendedAttributes** (StringAttribute, and DateAttribute).
 Internally it keeps a map of indices which transforms indices that address the total collection to local indices in each of the sequences.

 The **ExtendedAttributeGroup** class allows to transform the group to metadata in order to store it in the corresponding field in the schema, and to parse the metadata of a field back to a **ExtendedAttributeGroup**.
-Using this procedure we reconstruct the parsers from the **ARFFInferSchema** in the **ARFFInstanceParser** withouth having to parse the header again.
+Using this procedure, we reconstruct the parsers from the **ARFFInferSchema** in the **ARFFInstanceParser** without having to parse the header again.

 For example, the following header which has all the different types of attributes present: